Bed Bugs – How to Get Rid of Bed Bugs

 How Do Bed Bugs Reproduce?

-Bed bugs communicate using pheromones and kairomones to alert others to feeding and nesting locations.
+Bed bugs communicate using pheromones to alert others to feeding and nesting locations.
 They use mandibles to pierce the skin and they will typically feed for 3 to 5 minutes.
 Most insects will feast every five to ten days, although they have been known to survive up to a year without feeding.

 Bed bugs also have a terribly strange way of reproducing.
 Even though females have fully functional reproductive tracts, males generally “stab” the females and inject sperm into the females’ bloodstream.
 They can even inject other males, who will then carry their more dominant sperm to fertile females.
 One female bed bug can lay around 200 to 500 eggs in her lifetime.
 Once laid, the eggs will take anywhere from 6 to 17 days to hatch.
 These newborn “nymphs” will then need to feast on blood within a few months to survive.
 After 21 days, they will go through their first molting and become a full-sized adult.
 There may be three or more generations produced each year, so it’s easy to see how quickly this population can explode and become a nuisance!